axelarnetwork/axelar-contract-deployments/releases/evm/2025-11-ITS-hub-registration.md

 ```

-1. Align tokens supply registered on ITS hub.
+1. Align token supply registered on ITS hub.

 Run the following command to align token supply per each environment: